Posts I owe your Request | HTTP Request Smuggling leads to Full Accounts takeover

 Validating

-I started now to validate if the vulnerability exits of its just a false positive.
-I send the following request:
+I started now to validate if the vulnerability exits or it is just a false positive.
+I sent the following request:

 1